 As the official host, the Master of Ceremonies holds a pivotal role in the smooth running of your event.
 An Enhance Master of Ceremony will become an essential part of your event team by professionally presenting speakers and performers, entertaining the audience, and keep the event moving.

-Our dynamic and experienced Master of Ceremonies (or MC for short) will skilfully capture and maintain the attention of the audience, and rise to any and all unforeseen deviations from the event’s running script.
-You can find a selection of our Masters of Ceremonies below.
+Our dynamic and experienced Master of Ceremonies (MC) capture and maintain the attention of the audience, and rise to any and all unforeseen deviations from the event’s running script.
+See our Masters of Ceremonies below.

 Jessica Rowe's passion for news and current affairs has seen her become one of Australia's best-known television presenters and admired by viewers with her warm, down-to-earth manner and infectious smile.
 Areas of speciality include Master Of Ceremonies (MC).
 She began her television career in 1993 and has since held various prominent positions within Australian television, including a decade as a co-anchor for Network Tens First At Five News.